Skip to main content

 • Inventing new technology and computing languages and tools to improve computing systems

-• Publishing findings in academic journals and conferences
+• Publishing findings in academic journals and presenting at conferences

-Most computer research and information scientists work for the federal government, a computer systems design service or a research and development organization.
-They earned a median income of $131,490 in 2021, and a master’s degree is usually a requirement for the position, according to BLS.
+Most computer research and information scientists work for the federal government, computer systems design services or a research and development organization, BLS reported.
+They earned a median income of $145,080 in 2023, and a master’s degree is usually a requirement for the position, according to BLS.*

 Computer Programmers